Rules + Requirements

 Upon enrollment in our daycare it is recommended you use discretion/limit your dog(s) exposure to dog parks, ESPECIALLY DURING PEAK/BUSY TIMES. not only because of communicable disease'S THAT CAN BE CARRIED INSIDE (parvovirus, warts, dog lice, kennel cough) but if your dog has any existing behavioral issue(s), you will be exposing them to unscreened, potentially rude or dangerous dogs which may exasperate the problem.
 You are also at the mercy of the attention other owners are paying to their dogs, there is no dog park police, you are your dogs only advocate.
 If you are not educated in what that means to your dog, it can lead to a lot of frustration at both ends of the leash.
 Your dog will have plenty of friends here and will likely prefer well known, familiar dogs, vs. strange potentially dangerous ones you may encounter at a dog park

-Please discourage and curb barking outside our facility.
-Although we understand dogs bark, please be courteous to our neighbours
+Please discourage and curb barking/marking outside of our facility.
+Although we understand dogs bark and sometimes they ‘gotta go!’ but please be courteous to our neighbours

-Allow your dog to 'relieve' himself prior to arrival at daycare to help prevent accidents inside the facility
+Allow your dog to 'relieve' himself at home prior to arrival at daycare to help prevent accidents inside the facility